Artists Who Died Before 40: Randolph Caldecott

 Randolph Caldecott was born in Chester, England in 1846.
 His father was a businessman who was married twice and had 13 children.
 On leaving school at the age of fifteen, Randolph got a job at the Whitchurch & Ellesmere Bank.
-I did do drawings in his spare time and enjoyed riding his bike around the countryside, drawing from life, buildings and scenery of that part of Cheshire.
+I did do drawings in his spare time and enjoyed riding his bike around the countryside, drawing from life, buildings, and scenery of that part of Cheshire.
 He had success in have a few illustrations published in the Illustrated London News and other publications.
 After he moved to the head office working in Manchester of the Manchester & Salford Bank, he took the opportunity to attend night classes at the Manchester School of Art.
 He had the habit of decorating letters and documents of all sorts with illustrations in the margins, mostly for amusement.

 After having some success getting illustrations published through a monthly magazine, Caldecott decided to quit his job at the bank and support himself with his art.
 He was 26.
 He managed very well and achieved several awards and milestones including having a picture hung in the Royal Manchester Institute and elected to the Royal Institute of Watercolour Painting in 1872.

-The fateful year came when Edmund Evans, who was a colour printer and engraver, lost the services of his children’s book illustrator and asked Randolph to do the illustrations for two books for Christmas.
+The fateful year came when Edmund Evans, who was a color printer and engraver, lost the services of his children’s book illustrator and asked Randolph to do the illustrations for two books for Christmas.
 Those first two books were The House That Jack Built and The Diverting History of John Gilpin, published in 1878.
 They were such a success that he continued, publishing two new books each Christmas till he died in 1886.
-Children with their two shillings, eagerly waited the two books illustrated by Randolph Caldecott each Christmas for 8 years.
+Children with their two shillings eagerly waited for the two books illustrated by Randolph Caldecott each Christmas for 8 years.
 His work was unique for its time in the humor and the depiction of movement.

 Married to Marian Brind